FAQs

 No, to keep costs as low as possible for all of our patients, we do not accept partial payments or payment plans, as this would require additional staff to manage payments.

 Lyme disease and mold toxin exposure are both biotoxin illnesses.
 Because of this, they are well-suited to treat at the same time.
+Dr. Thomson is one of the best doctors to help treat you.
 Treatment for Lyme disease and mold toxin illness is achieved through various therapies, including pharmaceuticals, IV therapy, ozone therapy, peptides, supplements, herbal remedies, diet and lifestyle modification, etc.

 Biotoxins are tiny toxins that come from natural sources such as bacteria and mold.
 Illnesses like Lyme disease and mold toxin illness are caused by continual irritation from tiny toxic elements in our surroundings.
 At Trillium, we use an in-depth assessment and testing to determine which biotoxins or illnesses are affecting your body, and which body systems are affected.
 We also incestigate where the source of the biotoxin is coming from.
 This gives Dr. Thomson a road map to your particular illness, and treatment for both Lyme disease and other biotoxin diseases is implemented in a step-by-step fashion that we define together.
 Every biotoxin, and every person, requires a unique, carefully planned approach.